We run book drives, organize advocacy efforts, and fight to keep challenged books in the hands of the students they were written for.

 Start a chapter

-Page Not Found launched with a simple goal: to give students access to stories others are trying to erase.
+Page Not Found launched with a simple goal: to make sure every student has access to great books and a real place to share their own writing.
 We’ve turned that goal into action through school-based chapters led by students.

 At our partner schools, students are: